 Presidents Park Greenhouse

 The Presidents Park Greenhouse (PPG) was formerly owned by the College of Science and was used to grow plants for Biology and Ecology classes.
-In 2014, the College of Science occupants moved to the top of Exploratory Hall, leaving the greenhouse vacant.
-The Office of Sustainability took ownership of the greenhouse and created a plan for year-round food production.
+In 2013, the College of Science occupants moved to the top of Exploratory Hall, leaving the greenhouse vacant.
+The Office of Sustainability took ownership of the greenhouse in 2014 and created a plan for year-round food production.
 The plan involved the installation of a hydroponic food production system and was made possible through generous grants from both the Auxiliary Enterprise Management Council and Patriot Green Fund.

 All of the produce grown in the PPG is sold to Mason Dining, managed by Sodexo.
 Each harvest is incorporated into the recipes and salad bars at Ike’s, Southside, the Globe, and catering.
 In exchange for the produce, Mason Dining contributes toward the PPG’s operational costs.

 Like us on facebook

 Check us out on Instagram @gmugreenhouse

 Donielle Nolan (Doni for short)